paulscherrerinstitute/std_detector_buffer/README.md

 - frame (data from a single module)
 - image (assembled frames)
-- start_pulse_id and stop_pulse_id is used to determine the
+- start_image_id and stop_image_id is used to determine the
-inclusive range (both start and stop pulse_id are included) of pulses.
+inclusive range (both start and stop ids are included) of images.
-- pulse_id_step (how many pulses to skip between each image).
-- GPFS buffer (detector buffering mechanism based on binary files on GPFS)
-- detector_folder (root folder of the buffer for a specific detector on disk)
-- module_folder (folder of one module inside the detector_folder)
-- data_folder (folder where we group more buffer files based on pulse_id range)
-- data_file (the files where the actual data is stored, inside data_folder)

 ## Build